 The Lexington Conservation Commission has approved a pilot program at Cataldo Reservation for invasive plant management which includes planting native plants.
 The purpose of planting natives is to diversify the native habitat at Cataldo for supporting wildlife, and to suppress the seed bank of invasive plant species from sprouting.
 The long-term aim is to provide a model for restoring adjacent natural areas and others conservation areas in Lexington.
-As you walk along the trail at Cataldo from Bow St. you will see numbered stakes which divide the 145′ planting area into 10′ sections to record the progress of native plantings and the suppression of invasive species.
+As you walk along the trail at Cataldo from Bow St. you will see numbered stakes which divide the first 145′ planting area into 10′ sections to record the progress of native plantings and the suppression of invasive species.
 This will be a multi-year project.
+Additional clearing of invasive plants and downed trees and brush, along with more planting, will continue along the length of the Reservation path.
 See if you can detect any changes!

 How can you contribute to this effort?